KiraYamato94/LasMonjas/README.md

 ## Pro
   - His movement controls are inverted
   - Stepping into the Hypnotist trap makes the Pro able to move normally during the trap effect.
+## Paintball
+  - His killer leaves a paint trail based on the Paintball's color.
+  - It has an option to configure the paint duration.
+## Electrician
+  - His killer gets paralyzed in place.
+  - It has an option to configure the paralyze duration.

 -----------------------

 # GameModes

-This mods adds five gamemodes, which can be played on everymap including the custom one and Submerged.
+This mods adds six gamemodes, which can be played on everymap including the custom one and Submerged.
 Mod roles won't spawn and map abilities (admin, sabotage, reports, emergency button...) can't be used on custom gamemodes.

 ## CaptureTheFlag